 U.S. Census Bureau, American Community Survey – The American Community Survey (ACS), administered by the U.S. Census Bureau, is a nationwide survey designed to provide communities with a fresh look at how they are changing.
 It is a critical element in the Census Bureau’s reengineered decennial census program.
 The ACS collects and produces population and housing information every year instead of every ten years.

-Outcome: A new question items and instructions were developed for the 2012 American Community Survey and deployed nationally.
+New question items and instructions were developed for the 2016 American Community Survey and deployed nationally.

 Methods: Qualitative research, Cognitive interviews, Usability studies, Recruitment

 Content Domains: Census Data, Populations, Housing